-\begin{lemma} Let $U$ be an unsolvable $\lambda\Iterm$-term.
-Then $\neg U$, $ U \lsand N$, $U \lsor N$ and $ U \limp N$ are all unsolvable $\lambda\Iterm$-terms, when $N$ is a $\lambda\Iterm$-term. \end{lemma}\begin{proof}By Lemma~\ref{presUnsolvables} it remains to show that $\neg U$, $ U \lsand N$, $U \lsor N$ and $ U \limp N$ are $\lambda\Iterm$-terms when $N$ is a $\lambda\Iterm$-term.
-But this follows from the fact that $\True_\Iterm$ and $\False_\Iterm$ are $\lambda\Iterm$-terms. \end{proof} Thus, though we calculate them now with a different encoding of the Booleans, we find the same truth tables of McCarthy's left-sequential three-valued propositional logic of Figure~\ref{fivefive}.
+\begin{lem} Let $U$ be an unsolvable $\lambda\Iterm$-term.
+Then $\neg U$, $ U \lsand N$, $U \lsor N$ and $ U \limp N$ are all unsolvable $\lambda\Iterm$-terms, when $N$ is a $\lambda\Iterm$-term. \end{lem}\begin{proof}By Lemma~\ref{presUnsolvables} it remains to show that $\neg U$, $ U \lsand N$, $U \lsor N$ and $ U \limp N$ are $\lambda\Iterm$-terms.
+But this follows from the fact that $\True_\Iterm$ and $\False_\Iterm$ are $\lambda\Iterm$-terms. \end{proof} Thus, despite a different encoding of the Booleans, we find the same truth tables of McCarthy's left-sequential three-valued propositional logic of Figure~\ref{fivefive}.
 Note that the earlier partition in Section~\ref{refineToFourAndFive} of the unsolvables based on the form of the left spine of their Berarducci tree applies verbatim to $\lambda\Iterm$-terms.
-Hence, this second encoding of the Booleans refines to an encoding of the same earlier four- and five-valued logics in the $\lambda\Iterm$-calculus.
+Hence, also this second encoding of the Booleans refines to an encoding of the same earlier four- and five-valued logics in the $\lambda\Iterm$-calculus.